DLR-terrabyte/terrapi/docs/raw/item-create.md

 Create a new Item in specified Collection

-    The Item  json can be specfied either from stdin, from a file or as string parameter.
+    The Item  json can be specfied either from stdin, from a file or as a parameter.

 ## Usage